 DragonHeart (1996) was a modest success.
 It came out early in the CGI revolution and its appeal lay in a CGI-created dragon voiced by Sean Connery and its witty conman relationship with its would-be dragonslayer Dennis Quaid.
 The rights were retained by Raffaella De Laurentiis (daughter of Dino) who produced a cheap direct-to-video sequel with Dragonheart: A New Beginning (2000).
 Now, fifteen years later, after the previous sequel has largely been forgotten and the original is the stuff of tv and cable re-reruns, Raffaella De Laurentiis returns with a third film, which we gather is intended as a prequel to the original and shows how Draco arrived on Earth (from where is never particularly clear).
-This was also followed by a further sequel Dragonheart: Battle for the Heartfire (2017).
+This was also followed by two further sequels Dragonheart: Battle for the Heartfire (2017) and DragonHeart: Vengeance (2020).